powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 This field contains a list of all the violations after the fault.
 This implies to have defined in the network the maximum or the minimum acceptable short circuit currents on the buses or equipment.
 Then, with comparing to the computed short circuit current, two types of violations can be created: `LOW_SHORT_CIRCUIT_CURRENT` and `HIGH_SHORT_CIRCUIT_CURRENT`.
-This list should be empty if the property `withLimitViolations` is set to false.
+This list should be empty if the property `with-limit-violations` is set to false.

 **ShortCircuitBusResults**

-This field contains the voltage results on every bus of the network after simulating the fault.
-It should be empty if the property `withVoltageResult` is set to false.
+This field contains a list of voltage results on every bus of the network after simulating the fault.
+It should be empty if `with-voltage-result` is set to false.
-Depending on the property `withFortescueResult`, the list should contain either `com.powsybl.shortcircuit.MagnitudeShortCircuitBusResult` or `com.powsybl.shortcircuit.FortescueShortCircuitBusResult` objects.
+The value of the property `with-voltage-drop-threshold` allows to filter these results by keeping only those where the voltage drop is higher than this defined threshold.
-The property `withVoltageDropThreshold` allows to filter these results by keeping only those where the voltage drop is higher than the defined threshold.
+Depending on the value of `with-fortescue-result`, the list should contain instances of either `com.powsybl.shortcircuit.MagnitudeShortCircuitBusResult` or `com.powsybl.shortcircuit.FortescueShortCircuitBusResult` objects.

 The attributes of `MagnitudeShortCircuitBusResult` are: